 Silver Labradors have a gene which dilutes the color chocolate and makes it a pale, silvery shade.
 Some people find this very attractive, while others regard it as an abomination.
-There is no doubt that a hundred years ago, there was no coat dilution gene in our Labrador Retrievers.
-We know for sure that this gene has appeared quite recently.
-What we don’t know for sure, is how it got there.
+How the coat dilution gene got into our Labrador Retrievers is a matter for debate.
+Many believe that this gene has appeared quite recently.

-The strongest theory is that the gene arrived through cross breeding a Labrador with a dog that carries the dilute coat color gene.
+One theory is that the gene arrived through cross breeding a Labrador with a dog that carries the dilute coat color gene.
 A breed such as the Weimaraner for example.
-The other explanation is that the gene causing the silver coat was some kind of genetic ‘accident’ or mutation.
+Another explanation is that the gene causing the silver coat was some kind of genetic ‘accident’ or mutation.
 This seems rather less likely.
-Kennel Clubs are currently willing to register silver Labs, despite the dispute over their ancestry, but they can only be registered as ‘chocolate’.
+The AKC is currently willing to register silver Labs, despite the dispute over their ancestry, but they can only be registered as ‘chocolate’.
 Not as silver itself.